Skip to content

 $ cd buf-tour/start/tutorial-breaking

-Your workspace has the directory structure shown below, and is defined by the buf.yaml at its root.
-The module described in it is your input for the buf breaking commands in the rest of the tutorial.
+Your workspace has the directory structure shown below, and is defined by the buf.yaml file at its root.
+The module described by buf.yaml is your input for the buf breaking commands in the rest of the tutorial.

 tutorial-breaking